 3. Bubba Kush

 Like clothes and fashion, everything from the ’90s is coming back ‘in’.
 Bubba Kush is no different and is one exotic cannabis strain that’s gaining popularity all over again.
 This exotic strain can be difficult to find, but thankfully this is homegrown by Seedsman!
 The heavy Indica strain is notorious for sedating effects and is a favorite nighttime strain of many consumers.
 Bubba Kush, again, has unknown origins but is said to come from Afghani landrace descent as most indica’s do.
 Exotic strains with strong genetics come with storied pasts, like the legend that Bubba Kush may have come from Northern Lights or OG Kush strains, too.

 More exotic than just her past, is Bubba Kush’s stunning good looks.
 The exotic strains nugs are dynamic in color, ranging from deep greens to light lavenders.
 All covered with a crystal coating of resinous trichomes, that makes the cannabis strain ideal for oil and extraction purposes, too.
 On the aroma, and flavor side, Bubba Kush is equally versatile.
 The strain begins with a spicy hashish scent, that has hints of coffee and chocolate undertones for a satisfyingly classic combo.

-It’s likely you’ve never heard of Hawaiian Snow which is the first reason it makes our exotic cannabis strains list.
+It’s likely you’ve never heard of Hawaiian Skunk which is the first reason it makes our exotic cannabis strains list.
 The rare gene is a highly potent Sativa dominant that has ancient origins.
-Hawaiian Snow is a cross of a Hawaiian Sativa with another elusive stain from Laos in southeast Asia.
+Hawaiian Skunk is a cross of a Hawaiian Sativa with another elusive stain from Laos in southeast Asia.
 One thing we do know is the outcome is a highly potent hybrid that you’ll want to try at least once.
-Growers are also fond of growing Hawaiian Snow when they’re able to find the exotic cannabis seeds, due to the plant’s maximized yields.
+Growers are also fond of growing Hawaiian Skunk when they’re able to find the exotic cannabis seeds, due to the plant’s maximized yields.